-Any search paths used for the ARM standard libraries specified by the linker command-line option --libpath are not searched for user libraries.
+Any search paths used for the Arm standard libraries specified by the linker command-line option --libpath are not searched for user libraries.

-3.10 How the linker searches for the ARM standard libraries on page 3-63.

-11.72 --libpath=pathlist on page 11-298.
-11.149 --userlibpath=pathlist on page 11-379.

-The C and C++ libraries.
-Toolchain environment variables.
+3.10 How the linker searches for the Arm® standard libraries on page 3-63 Related references 11.72 --libpath=pathlist on page 11-301 11.149 --userlibpath=pathlist on page 11-382 Related information The C and C++ libraries Toolchain environment variables armlink maintains two separate lists of files.
+The lists are scanned in the following order to resolve all dependencies: